EXPLAINER: Why Ukraine's southern Kherson region is a strategic prize

 Symbolic significance

-The city of Kherson is to date the only regional capital that Russian forces have captured since the February 24 invasion.
+The city of Kherson was the only regional capital that Russian forces captured since the February 24 invasion.
 Losing it would therefore be a major symbolic blow to the Kremlin and indicate Russia had – for now – failed to press ahead to the cities of Mykolaiv and Odesa whose capture Moscow had sought, said Oleksander Musiyenko, a military analyst.

 “It’s clear the loss of Kherson and the Kherson bridgehead will have consequences for Russia’s image and will be viewed negatively inside Russia,” he said.